 - Week two: Many of the same emotional symptoms will continue during this week.
-Depression and irritability may still be present and mood swings may be even more intense.
-During the second week clients may still have difficulties sleeping.
+Depression and irritability may still be present and mood swings may become even more intense.
+During the second week, clients may still have difficulties sleeping.
 The risk of seizures and other severe reactions are much lower during this time.

 - Impaired cognition

 It can be difficult to distinguish between PAWS and underlying mental health issues.
 PAWS may produce symptoms identical to Generalized Anxiety Disorder or Panic Disorder, for example.
 PAWS can include:

 - Feelings of guilt